Sdcrouse/careers-opening-the-line-of-communication/README.md

   * Greetings From a Fellow [name of shared university] Alum

-  * [Name of open source project they contributed to] Fan Asking for Advice
+  * [Title of their blog post] Fan Asking for Advice

   * Quick Question About [name of their company or project]